AlexKutepov/Plot-a-function-graph-in-Unity3D/README.md

 ## graph creator for Unity3D
 Target language is Russian, posible soon to be translate into English.
-This system uses lablary UnityEngine.UI.Extensions.
+This system uses lablary UnityEngine.UI.Extensions, so you need to use a version of Unity3D  that can use this lablary.

 Basic cofiguration for the grahp: